Coronagraph — Astrophysical Observatory, Arosa

 The Coronagraph found a new home

 On March 20th 2021 the coronagraph has been transferred to the Astronomical Society Grisons, Switzerland (Astronomische Gesellschaft Graubünden AGG).
 The society is planning to restore the instrument into working condition in close collaboration with the Astronomical Working Group Aalen, Germany (Astronomische Arbeitsgemeinschaft Aalen e.V.).
+More information about restoration progress can be found on the Studiensammlung Kern Aarau website.

 The Astronomical Society Grisons had the wonderful idea to remit the purchasing price as a framed drawing depicting the Astrophysical Observatory of Arosa Tschuggen.